Disclaimer: I do not own the rights to the Teen Titans or Young Justice.

 ~Young Justice: Red X~

 While it looked the same and offered some protection, it was not powered by Xenothium.
 His first Red X suit had been far more complicated and a stroke of pure genius that had come from Lucius Fox himself.
 He'd found the schematics tucked away on the most encrypted parts of Batman's hard drive, listed as too dangerous to be produced.
-It had been carefully wired to contain and distribute Xenothium, arguably one of the most dangerous compounds created this century, safely throughout the suit.
-Robin hadn't had the money, equipment, or the right supplies to recreate it.
+It had been meticulously designed to contain and distribute Xenothium, arguably one of the most dangerous compounds created this century, safely throughout the outfit.
+He hadn't had the money, equipment, or the right supplies to recreate it.
 Well, not yet at least.
 He fully intended to recreate a suit powered by Xenothium, but until then, he'd have to do without.

 Red X cranked his receiver higher, clearing his transmitter of static to make out what Singh Manh Li was saying now.
-The man was going on and on about how much he hated Tseng, the leader of South Rhelasia, and how he couldn't wait to put a pistol in the other man's mouth.
+The man was going on and on about how much he hated Tseng, the leader of South Rhelasia, and how he couldn't wait to put a bullet in the other man's mouth.
 'So same old, same old.'
 He thought dryly as he watched the man pacing down below.

 It was sometime later when Red X sighed and turned off his transmitter.
 Singh Manh Li had gone to bed an hour ago, but it paid to be thorough.
 He cracked his neck back and forth, trying to get rid of the remaining stiffness that had built up from his lack of movement.
 He jumped off the building and landed in the shadows near his new motorcycle, an X-cycle to replace his lost R-cycle.
 He briefly wondered if Cyborg now took care of his old bike, or if it had been set aside in the corner of the Tower's garage, a tarp cast over it to hide the painful memories.
 He knew for certain that Cyborg wouldn't have gotten rid of it.
 The older teen had always understood the fondness he'd held for his motorcycle.
 Red X quickly cleared his mind, knowing that if he entertained thoughts about his teammates for too long, memories would plague him for days afterwards, leaving him sullen and homesick.

 The X-Cycle was black and red with metallic highlights.
 A red tinted, X-shaped glass fixture was located on the front, acting as the main headlight for the customized framework.
-It was loaded with gadgets and had been built with the strongest metal he could get his hands on.
-He sat down on the smooth leather seat and gripped the handle bars tightly.
-Entering the code onto the screen of the motorcycle's computer, X smiled softly to himself as the engine purred quietly.
-Almost silently, he pulled out of the ally and turned onto the empty road.
+It was loaded with gadgets and was built with the strongest metal Red X had been able to get his hands on at the time.
+He sat down on the smooth red leather seat and gripped the handle bars tightly.
+Entering the code onto the screen of the motorcycle's computer, X smiled softly to himself as the engine purred gently.
+Almost silently, he pulled out of the alleyway and turned out onto the empty road.

 ~Young Justice: Red X~